Olympus E-M5 III vs Pentax K-70

 |17.||Pentax K-50||Y||mono / mono||-||-||micro||2.0||-||-||-|

 Both the E-M5 III and the K-70 are recent models that are part of the current product line-up.
 The K-70 replaced the earlier Pentax K-50, while the E-M5 III followed on from the Olympus E-M5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.
+Further information on the features and operation of the E-M5 III and K-70 can be found, respectively, in the Olympus E-M5 III Manual (free pdf) or the online Pentax K-70 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M5 III or the Pentax K-70 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.